newrelic/k8s-metadata-injection/README.md

 We welcome code contributions (in the form of pull requests) from our user community.
 Before submitting a pull request please review [these guidelines](./CONTRIBUTING.md).

 Following these helps us efficiently review and incorporate your contribution and avoid breaking your code with future changes.

+## Release a new version

+- Update the version in `deploy/newrelic-metadata-injection.yaml`.
+- Create a Github release.
+- Launch the `k8s-metadata-injection-release` job in Jenkins.